NEU believes that the increase in the quantity and complexity of work for school support staff has now reached crisis point.

 The agreed definition of an HLTA is:

 “To complement the professional work of teachers by taking responsibility for agreed learning activities under an agreed system of supervision.
-This may involve planning, preparing and delivering learning activities for individuals/groups or short term for whole classes …” (Level 4 Supporting and Delivering Learning Model Job Profile Preamble)
+This may involve planning, preparing and delivering learning activities for individuals/groups or short term for whole classes and monitoring pupils and assessing, recording and reporting on pupil’s achievement, progress and development.”

 But this definition can and is undermined in the following ways: